TosbackCgusBridge-Bot/CGUs-versions/Hubpages/Privacy Policy.md

 We may also share the information we collect as follows:

-*   With vendors, service providers, and consultants that perform services for us, including email providers, IT service providers, and web hosting providers.
+*   With vendors, service providers, and consultants that perform services for us, including email providers, IT service providers, and web hosting providers;
 *   In response to a request for information if we believe disclosure is in accordance with, or required by, any applicable law or legal process, including lawful requests by public authorities to meet national security or law enforcement requirements;
 *   If we believe your actions are inconsistent with our user agreements or policies, if we believe you have violated the law, or to protect the rights, property, and safety of Maven, Partners, or others;
-*   In connection with, or during negotiations of, any merger, sale of company assets, financing or acquisition of all or a portion of our business by another company.
+*   In connection with, or during negotiations of, any merger, sale of company assets, financing or acquisition of all or a portion of our business by another company;
 *   Between and among our current and future parents, affiliates, subsidiaries, and other companies under common control and ownership, including but not limited to Say Media. and
 *   With your consent or at your direction.